brightcove/brightcove-player-sdk-ios-ima/README.md

 ============
 The IMA Plugin for Brightcove Player SDK provides a static library framework for installation.
 A dynamic framework will be added in the future when Google releases a dylib version of IMA.

-The IMA plugin supports version 3.3.1 of Google's IMA library.
+The IMA plugin supports version 3.3.1, and only version 3.3.1, of the Google IMA library.

 CocoaPods
 --------------